 MASTER: "Well, you love reasoning.
 All right.
 Let us reason a little.

 Listen.
 According to the jnani there is no Incarnation of God.
-Krishna said
+Krishna

 to Arjuna: 'You speak of Me as an Incarnation of God.
 Let Me show you